 - Go for a picnic in one of London’s parks.

 - Rent a boat to get a different view of the city.
-GoBoat offers boat rentals in Paddington, Kingston-upon-Thames, and Canary Wharf start from £89 for 1 hour (Reservations required)
+GoBoat offers boat rentals in Paddington, Kingston-upon-Thames, and Canary Wharf starting from £89 for 1 hour (Reservations required)

 - Go to a London-area beach for a sunbathing session – yes, there are nice beaches near London!

-- Enjoy cocktails with a view in one of London’s stunning rooftops like Radio Rooftop or Aviary Rooftop.
+- Enjoy cocktails with a view on one of London’s stunning rooftops like the Radio Rooftop or Aviary Rooftop.